 What is the purpose of a landing page?

-A landing page is meant to promote conversion.
+What does landing page mean?
+Essentially, a landing page is meant to promote conversion.
 It’s housed on your main website and can be accessed through your homepage.
 It’s created with a specific purpose geared towards prospects.

 It may seek to move people to a certain action, such as subscribing to your newsletter or understanding products and services.

 These landing pages may serve the purpose of offering high-level introductions to different aspects of your business.
 They are consistent with the surrounding construction of your website in terms of branding and design.